Planning to visit Bahia South Coast and enjoy its breathtaking beaches? No worries, you’re in the right place 😉

 12 – Walk unpretentiously on the beach in Gamboa, a village close to Morro de São Paulo that’s known for its pink mud rich in sulphur that has medicinal properties and makes your skin very soft.

-15 – The beaches in Boipeba are dotted with exuberant vegetation, and in some of them you can find natural pools and crystalline water, such as Moreré, one of the most beautiful beaches not only in Bahia South Coast, but also in Brazil.You may also be interested in: Restaurants and Hotels in Boipeba.
+15 – The beaches in Boipeba are dotted with exuberant vegetation, and in some of them you can find natural pools and crystalline water, such as Moreré, one of the most beautiful beaches in Bahia, and in Brazil as well.

 Costa do Cacau